openoakland/openbudgetoakland/README.md

 ### Publishing to Staging
 If you have access to the openoakland repo, you can easily publish a preview of your changes to [staging.openbudgetoakland.org](http://staging.openbudgetoakland.org) with the script below.

 Make sure you have initialized the git submodule in `/_staging` before doing this, or you'll wind up inadvertently committing your changes to your current branch instead of the openbudgetoakland-staging repo!
-(Run `git submodule init` if you're not sure ... it should either initialize it or yell at you, so you'll know what the status is either way.)
+(Run `git submodule init` and `git submodule update` if you're not sure ... it should either initialize it or yell at you, so you'll know what the status is either way.
+The submodule needs to be initialized and updated or the script will fail and print an error.)

 ```
 # Run shell script to publish changes from your current branch to the staging site